 - Was the agent fully compliant with company policies?

-For each of these questions, your call monitoring form should include a way to demonstrate whether or not they met their goals and then how well they met their goals (for example, 80% satisfactory).
+For each of these questions, your call monitoring QA form should include a way to demonstrate whether or not agents met their goals, then a more detailed look at how well they met their goals (for example, 80% satisfactory).

-Lastly, there should be a section within the call center monitoring software where your supervisors can write out their final thoughts on how well the agent performed.
+Lastly, there should be a section within your call center QA software where your supervisors can write out their final thoughts on how well the agent performed.